-Mount Snowdon is the highest mountain in Wales at a height of 1,085 metres above sea level and one that I have summited on many occasions.
-It is part of The Three Peaks Challenge which involves climbing the three highest peaks Ben Nevis in Scotland (1345m), Scafell Pike, in England (978m) and Snowdon in Wales (1085m) within 24 hours.
+Mount Snowdon is the highest mountain in Wales at a height of 1,085 metres above sea level.
+It is one that I have summited on many occasions.
+It is part of The Three Peaks Challenge which involves climbing the three highest peaks Ben Nevis in Scotland (1345m), Scafell Pike, in England (978m), and Snowdon in Wales (1085m) within 24 hours.
 It is also the area that Prince William covered as a part of his work for the RAF rescuing people.

 Read More – Helpful hints for tackling 3 Peaks Challenge

 There are many paths up Snowdon for all different levels but my favourite is the grade 1 scramble along with the ridge Crib Goch.
 It is not for the faint heart and you have to know what you are doing, as it is a dangerous ridge.

 Mt.
 Fuji, also known as “Fuji-san,” is an active volcano about 100 kilometres southwest of Tokyo.
 At 3,776 meters it is also Japan’s highest mountain.
 The nearly perfectly shaped volcano is worshipped as a sacred mountain.
 I have read and heard from others that seeing and climbing Mount Fuji is very popular amongst not just locals but also tourists.